altunixon/wips/lns/altina_ln/ASP-121-Chapter_1_Thunderclap.md

 While the reporter’s zone were separated with a fence, in a position where they could see the lectern and the nobles from the side.<br/>
 They could see everyone’s faces.<br/>
 An ideal spot.<br/>
-Although the heavy infantry standing before them were an eyesore… "Move away!
+Although the heavy infantry standing before them were an eyesore…<br/>
+"Move away!
 Or just sit down!"<br/>
 When they heard the reporter’s angry roar, the guards squatted down in a panic, which was a little cute—— Betty thought.<br/>
 The short Betty stood on her toes and looked towards the lectern.<br/>